So, you’re planning a 2 days in Singapore itinerary huh?

 Tickets are a bit expensive at S$23 per person, but it’s completely worth it for a magnificent, bird’s eye view of the city (Don’t forget to snap some ground-level photos of the amazing, Marina Bay Sands building too).

-It’s just a short walk over to the incredible Gardens by the Bay.
+It’s just a short walk over to the incredible Gardens by the Bay, one of the best places to go in Singapore with kids.

 You’ve probably seen photos of this popular tourist attraction plastered all over Instagram.